tnn1t1s/pallets/paper/Methodology.Data_Preparation.md

 - `images/image{N}`: 10,000 (24,24,4) array of uint8s representing an image of ID N
 - `labels.json`: A JSON format dictionary containing the set of types and attributues keyed by N.

+We've made the decision to not using the 'types' classes for this work -- which are likely to infer assignment of gender.
+Using gender as a classification category in machine learning datasets can raise several important issues, particularly related to bias, ethics, and the complexity of gender identity.

 ## 3.2 Data Preprocessing
 For the work in this paper, we will use the images and attributes to build a set of models used to demonstrate the performance and phenomenological effects of using color palette aware neural networks.

-We've made the decision to not using the 'types' classes - which are likely to infer assignment of gender.
-Using gender as a classification category in machine learning datasets can raise several important issues, particularly related to bias, ethics, and the complexity of gender identity.

-(explain color map)
+This section explains the preprocessing steps needed to build the features that will be used for model input

+### 3.1 ImageDataLoader
 (show all colors)
 (show color mapper)
 (show dataloader)
+### 3.2 LabelDataLoader

+### 3.3 Aligning Images and Labels